arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 Note that there is an extra call to the `nextLine` method before the second question.
 This is due to an oddity of how the `Scanner` interacts with its input source:

 When a `Scanner` calls a method to read a primitive or the `next` method to read a word, it leaves the newline at the start of the input.
-This will cause the next `newLine` call to be blank; it reads until the first newline, and the first character in the stream is a newline.
+This will cause the next `nextLine` call to be blank; it reads until the first newline, and the first character in the stream is a newline.
 So, that extra call to the `nextLine` method before the second question in the program above is to read this residual newline character out of the input stream, which in turn allows the following `nextLine` call to get the user's input instead of a blank line.

 Here is a sample run for the program: